Non-Alcohol Related Fatty Liver Disease

 - Genetics.
 Certain genes may make you more likely to develop NAFLD.
 This may help explain why some people get it without any of the other common risk factors.
 It may also help explain why people of certain races seem to get it more often.

-What are the possible complications of non-alcoholic fatty liver disease?
+What are the possible complications of non-alcohol related fatty liver disease?

 - Steatohepatitis.
-Up to 20% of people with non-alcoholic fatty liver disease may develop non-alcoholic steatohepatitis (NASH), a state of chronic inflammation of the liver.
+Up to 20% of people with non-alcohol related fatty liver disease may develop non-alcohol related steatohepatitis (NASH), a state of chronic inflammation of the liver.
 This can do progressive damage to your liver, eventually resulting in scarring of the tissues (cirrhosis).

 - Pregnancy complications.
 NAFLD in pregnancy is associated with an increased risk of complications for both mother and baby.
-In particular, pregnant mothers are three-to-four times more likely to experience hypertensive complications such as preeclampsia.
+In particular, pregnant mothers are three to four times more likely to experience hypertensive complications like preeclampsia.